pyconhk/pyconhk-2025-sprint-extra-tickets/README.md

 ### Step 4: Find the Password in our Discord Channel

-Join our [Discord channel](https://bit.ly/pyconhk) and look for the `#sprint` channel.
+Join our [Discord channel](https://bit.ly/pyconhk) and look for the `#2025-sprint` channel.
 The password to unzip the `locked_key.zip` file is hidden somewhere in the channel.
-It might be in a pinned message, a bot message, or even a reply to another message.

 Once you find the password, unzip the file: